annotation/text-fabric/tf/docs/main/cheatsheet.md

 text-fabric-zip {org}/{repo}
 ```
 :   Zips the TF dataset in *org*/*repo* so that it can be attached to a release on
-    Github/GitLab.
+    GitHub / GitLab.
 :   `tf.advanced.zipdata`

 ``` sh
 tf-nbconvert {inDirectory} {outDirectory}
 nbconvert {inDirectory} {outDirectory}
 ```
-:   Converts notebooks in *inDirectory* to HTML and stores them in *outDirectory*.
+:   Converts notebooks in `inDirectory` to HTML and stores them in `outDirectory`.
 :   `tf.tools.nbconvert`

 ``` sh